busydadsec/cyber-labs/pmpa-theory-summary.md

 - Static analysis gives an early look, but dynamic testing reveals the real issues.
 - Many mobile apps fail on basic API protection, even those used by major brands.
 - Android’s openness makes it ideal for learning, but also a huge attack surface.
-But then again, if iOS is exploited, it pretty much means they can all be exploited so..... a little from column A and a little from column B.
+But then again, if iOS is exploited, it pretty much means they can all be exploited, so..... a little from column A and a little from column B.
 - Linking teleco metadata and mobile behaviour is an underrated skillset in threat hunting.

 ---